-Mr. President, I rise today to speak on the Resolution I am that I am joining Senator Udall in introducing a resolution that would reverse the President's ill-advised decision to declare a "national emergency," and commandeer funding provided for other purposes by Congress and instead, redirected to construct a wall on our southern border.
+Mr. President, I rise today to speak on the Resolution that I am joining Senator Udall in introducing.
+It would reverse the President's ill-advised decision to declare a "national emergency," and commandeer funding provided for other purposes by Congress and instead, redirected to construct a wall on our southern border.